 During the next quarter at school, I was being adjusted 3-4 times a week, normally both C1 and C2.
 The adjustments were not holding.

 After Ensenada, I was manually adjusted one more time, and then I decided to cease all further osseous adjustments due to the extreme hardship on my body with all the adjustments.
-I started attending the Network club at school, and signed up for the first BCI (Basic Care Intensive) with Dr. Brian Lumb in Atlanta.

-Network Spinal Analysis has more than inspired me, it has renewed and expanded my passion towards chiropractic, and has been transforming my life as I learn how to transform the lives of others.
+Learning how to use tonal techniques has more than inspired me, it has renewed and expanded my passion towards chiropractic, and has been transforming my life as I learn how to transform the lives of others.